aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 ## Incorporating elevation data into nodes

-The code transforms the node coordinates to Lambert 93 for compatibility with the elevation data source.
-After extracting latitude and longitude coordinates, it samples elevation data from a Digital Terrain Model (DTM) using the rasterio library.
+The following piece of code transforms the node coordinates to Lambert 93 for compatibility with the elevation data source.
+After extracting latitude and longitude coordinates, it samples elevation data from a Digital Terrain Model (DTM) using the [rasterio](https://rasterio.readthedocs.io/en/stable/) library.
 The DTM raster file comes from a previous post:
 - [Lyon's Digital Terrain Model with IGN Data](https://aetperf.github.io/2023/12/26/Lyon-s-Digital-Terrain-Model-with-IGN-Data.html)

 The resulting elevation values are added to the nodes DataFrame, with special consideration for handling invalid elevation values.